Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: The mass-ratio discrepancy

 \section{The mass-ratio discrepancy}

-There exists a discrepancy in the mass-ratio determinations for AW~UMa with the spectroscopic result, $q_{\rm sp}$, being consistently larger than the photometric one, $q_{\rm ph}$.
-The new determination, as listed in Table~\ref{tab_els_aw}, $q_{\rm sp} = K_1/K_2 = 0.092 \pm 0.007$, is close the the previous David Dunlap Observatory medium-resolution determination in \citet{PR2008}, $q_{\rm sp} = 0.101 \pm 0.006$.
-Both are larger than several photometric determinations by different authors (see references in P1, particularly \citet{Wilson2008}) which concentrate around $q_{\rm ph} = 0.080 \pm 0.005$.
-All photometric determinations utilized the Lucy model so that the above uncertainty is estimated from the scatter between published determinations; the formal, quoted uncertainties were typically by an order of magnitude smaller.
+There is a discrepancy in the mass-ratio determinations for AW~UMa, with spectroscopic results ($q_{\rm sp}$) consistently being larger than photometric results ($q_{\rm ph}$).
+The new spectroscopic determination, as listed in Table~\ref{tab_els_aw}, $q_{\rm sp} = K_1/K_2 = 0.092 \pm 0.007$, is close to the previous David Dunlap Observatory medium-resolution determination by \citet{PR2008}, $q_{\rm sp} = 0.101 \pm 0.006$.
+The difference between the two determinations most likely reflects not only the use of different spectral resolutions but also the very different temporal coverage during the two observing programs; the DDO result utilized 10 partial nights distributed over a longer interval in contrast to the short, intense, hight-resolution run.
+Both spectral determinations are larger than several photometric determinations by different authors (see references in P1, particularly \citet{Wilson2008}), some claiming errors as small as 0.0005 tending to concentrate around $q_{\rm ph} = 0.080 \pm 0.005$.

-Existence of a possible $q_{\rm ph}$ vs.\ $q_{\rm sp}$ discrepancy is important because the mass ratio is a fundamental parameter of a close binary system and plays a special role in the Lucy model in setting the value of the common equipotential.
+The existence of a possible $q_{\rm ph}$ vs.\ $q_{\rm sp}$ discrepancy in AW~UMa is important because the mass ratio is a fundamental parameter of a close binary system and plays a special role in the Lucy model in setting the value of the common equipotential.
 Indications of a possible discrepancy were signalled as early as \citet{ND1991}.
-At that time, spectroscopic determinations for W~UMa binaries were few, and many spectral efforts were reduced to {\it detecting\/} faint secondary-component signatures.
-Some results appearing in the literature still used inappropriate -- for W~UMa binaries -- spectral ``line-by-line'' radial-velocity measurements. \citet{ND1991} correctly explained the mass-ratio discrepancies as mainly due to poor accuracies of $q_{\rm sp}$ determinations of that time.
+At that time, spectroscopic determinations for W~UMa binaries were lagging in both quantity and quality behind photometric Lucy-model determinations, as many spectral efforts were reduced to {\it spectroscopic detection\/} of faint secondary-component signatures.
+Some results appearing in the literature still used the inappropriate -- for W~UMa binaries -- spectral ``line-by-line'' radial-velocity measurements. \citet{ND1991} correctly explained the mass-ratio discrepancies as mainly due to poor accuracies of $q_{\rm sp}$ determinations of that time.